unfor19/nexus-ops/README.md

 ### Run Nexus Locally (UI)

+This is the exact same process that was done in the `Quick Start` section, only now we're going to do it manually in the UI.
+The purpose of this section is to help Nexus newbies (like me) to get familiar with the UI.

 <details>

 <summary>Expand/Collapse</summary>

 For the sake of simplicity, I **won't be using** Docker volumes for [Persistent Data](https://github.com/sonatype/docker-nexus3#user-content-persistent-data).
-The images are saved in the top layer of Nexus's container, so if the container is removed (not stopped) then the Docker images will also be removed.
+The `nexus-data` is generated at the top layer of Nexus's container, so if the container is removed (not stopped) all the data in `nexus-data` is lost, including the Docker images.

 1. Run Nexus locally
     ```bash